CodeRreaper69/automation/README.md

 # Automated Computer Control

-This repository contains scripts and tools to automate the process of shutting down or restarting a computer.
+This repository contains scripts and tools to automate the process of shutting down or restarting a computer, or sending automatic whatsapp messages.
 These automations can be useful for various scenarios such as scheduled maintenance, energy conservation, or remote management.

 ## Table of Contents